georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

 Private component stores are used in the same way as global stores by defining them as component's dependencies in the component constructor.
-There is one important difference though.
-Private stores are defined as components' providers and not as `AppModule` providers.
-That's why private stores are not singletons.
+The key difference is that these component specific stores are not singletons.
 Instead, Angular creates a new instance of the store each time a component depending on it is created.
-Multiple instances of the same component can be present in the DOM at the same time and each has its own state.
-Additionally, when a component is destroyed, so is its store and the memory is auto cleaned.
+Multiple instances of the same component can be present in the DOM at the same time and each one of them would have its own state.

 ## Subscribing to state updates in components and services